jwbjnwolf/nginx-bad-bot-blocker/README.md

 * Forked from: https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker.
 * Also mirrored on [Github](https://github.com/jwbjnwolf/nginx-bad-bot-blocker), but please github users of this fork, migrate to using either Codeberg or Forgejo.

+## Why this fork?
-#### The default configuration for this blocker interferes with fedi software, such as Mastodon/GoToSocial from federating correctly.
+The default configuration for this blocker interferes with fedi software, such as Mastodon/GoToSocial/IceShrimp/Akkoma from federating correctly.<br>
-#### It also blocks a lot of Tor exit nodes as a result of them getting caught up in bad traffic.
+It also blocks a lot of Tor exit nodes as a result of them getting caught up in bad traffic.<br>
+This fork exists to solve this, so it's suitable for fedi admins and people who wish to have their services available to tor users.<br>
+Also in addition to the above purposes, I've made the  `deny.conf` compatible for running [Anubis](https://github.com/TecharoHQ/anubis) or [go-away](https://git.gammaspectra.live/git/go-away) behind this blocker.

 ## Problem:
 - The `deny.conf` behavior of blocking dot file/folder requests doesn't exclude `.well-known`, that fedi software needs to crawl to federate properly.